abstractfactory/rfc/spec10.md

 ### Writing to groups

 Data MAY be written directly to groups; this becomes the meta-data of that group.
-In the example above we write directly to a Group object.
+In the example above we commit directly to a Group object.
 The resulting datasets are formatted according to the group's suffix which in this case results in an ordered list.

 In other cases, where the group has no suffix, the data is formatted as-is; meaning OM.2 will determine in which format the data is to be stored based on its object-type within the given programming language and imprint the result into the suffix of the dataset.